 Specialists from the St. Petersburg Electrotechnical University (LETI) have developed a hardware and software complex for automatically detecting cyberattacks on smartphone SIM cards.
 The system analyzes the device's power consumption to detect suspicious activity.

 The development includes four modules: a contact data verification unit, an analysis unit, a control unit, and a crypto module.
 The methodology is based on power analysis — changes in the gadget's power consumption that may indicate hacking attempts.
-According to the scientists, this allows for early detection of vulnerabilities and improved SIM card security.
+According to scientists, this allows identifying vulnerabilities in advance and improving the security of SIM cards.

 As explained by Anastasia Ponomareva, a junior researcher at the FOIS LETI laboratory, the system can detect attacks aimed at stealing confidential data, such as passwords or encryption keys.
 Alla Levina, the head of the laboratory, noted that the development will be useful for cybersecurity specialists to protect gadgets from hacking.

-Subscribe to "First Technical" news on Google News to stay updated on the latest events in the world of science and technology.
+Subscribe to the news of "Pervyi Technicheskiy" on Google News to stay up to date with the latest events in the world of science and technology.

-A holy place is never empty: Russian IT giant relaunches internet speed measurement service
+A holy place is never empty: a Russian IT giant is relaunching a service to measure internet speed

 Hardware and software complex for production automation Factory director developed at MIPT